andrew/ultimate-awesome/README.md

 - [awesome-bigtable](https://github.com/zrosenbauer/awesome-bigtable) - :zap: Delightful list of Google Bigtable resources, packages and interesting finds.
 - [awesome-rails-security](https://github.com/0xedward/awesome-rails-security) - A curated list of security resources for a Ruby on Rails application.
 - [awesome-blockspace](https://github.com/0xperp/awesome-blockspace) - Overview of Blockspace its demand, pricing, and trading.
+- [awesome-cloud-dx](https://github.com/awesome-cloud-dx/awesome-cloud-dx) - A list of tools that make developer experience with cloud providers easier.
 - [awesome-ai4code-papers](https://github.com/bdqnghi/awesome-ai4code-papers) - A collection of recent papers, benchmarks and datasets of AI4Code domain.
 - [awesome-pangenomes](https://github.com/colindaven/awesome-pangenomes) - A list of software for pangenomics.
 - [awesome-gutenberg](https://github.com/dseidl/awesome-gutenberg) - 🎉 A curated list of awesome things related to Gutenberg.